anshudatascience/dsi_projects/Capstone_final_submission/README.md

    - DATA SCIENTIST focus more on problem statement, statistical models and product development helping business serve its customer better.
    - SENIOR DATA SCIENTIST are more focus on product development and statistical model to come up with business solution.
    - MANAGER DS are focusing more on client management and product development.

+[**Topic Modeling**]

+ With some exploration on unsupervised topic model managed to get some topics to consider on whole corpus of Job description:
+- Product and Customer focus(product" + *"develop" + *"problem" + "customer" + *"statistical" + *"drive+ )
+- Technology and Engineering Focus(development" +*"technology" + *"security" + '"intelligence" + "software" + "language" +        "processing" + "engineering" + "deep"'),
+- Employee related information( "employment" + "disability" + "applicant" +"opportunity" +"gender" + "sexual")
+- Key skill set requirement(support" +*"project" + "position" + "provide" + "information" + *"research" '+*"management" +      *"develop"')

 ### |Inference|:

-The dataset availble has limitation of defining right class.
+The dataset availble has limitation on predicting positive class.
 The top feature predictors are very similar.
 Experience, managing, year experience are some of the top predictors of the positive class.
 Random forest with balanced weight class performed well with 0.82 accuracy and less overfitted compare to Logistic regression.

 ### |Recommendation|: